Distributional Instrumental Variable Method: Simulated experiments

 The target quantity we are aiming for is the quantile treatment effect (QTE) \citep{doksum1974qte}, defined as The QTE captures the difference between the quantiles of the interventional outcome distribution under treatment and control, providing insight into the heterogeneous impact of the treatment across different points of the outcome distribution.
 We consider a non-equidistant sequence of quantiles between $0.01$ and $0.99$.
 To evaluate the accuracy of the estimated QTE, we further compute the root mean squared error (RMSE) between the estimated and true QTE at each quantile; we perform 10 simulations runs.
 We use a training data set of size $10000$ for both experiments.
 The DIV models adopt a 4-layer architecture and are trained with the Adam optimiser at a learning rate of $10^{-4}$, running for $20000$ epochs.
 We compare the performance of DIV with linear IVQR and DIVE, using their respective implementations as described above.

 The treatment function $g(z, \cdot)$ is not strictly monotone in either scenario considered.
 While the DIV method theoretically requires monotonicity of $g(z, \cdot)$, it demonstrates empirical robustness to violations of the monotonicity assumption and achieves better or at least comparable performance in terms of RMSE across the quantiles, as shown by the boxplots in Figure~\ref{fig:QTE_plot}.
+Additionally, in Figure~\ref{fig:binX-qte-true-estim} we examine the average estimated QTE curves together with their pointwise variability.
+As the sample size increases, the estimated QTE curves approach the true QTE and exhibit reduced variability, with the shaded bands shrinking as more data become available.

+Appendix~\ref{app:finite-sample} reports finite-sample behaviour across increasing $n$, showing that the RMSE of the estimated QTE curves decreases overall with sample size (with improving energy-distance accuracy for the interventional outcome distributions).